 How do you ensure you provide timely access?

-The service triages referrals from GPs and if referral is accepted (i.e. GP has discounted other physical health causes of cognitive decline / bloods / scan) then the service will arrange an appointment with the service user within 10 working days.
+We triage referrals from GPs and if referral is accepted (i.e. GP has discounted other physical health causes of cognitive decline / bloods / scan) then the service will arrange an appointment with the service user within 10 working days.
+This evidences that the service is maintaining safe waiting lists and that there is timely access.
 Urgent referrals are triaged to dementia practitioners for intervention.
-The service operates flexibly between hubs, so for example, where there is sickness / leave pressures in one hub, staff from other hubs have been able to cover and support admin functions / pick-up caseloads as necessary.
+All other referrals are triaged to dementia navigators for ongoing support.
+The service operates flexibly between hubs, so for example, where there is sickness/leave pressures in one hub, staff from other hubs have been able to cover and support admin functions / pick-up caseloads as necessary.
+Where clinical medics are low, the service has ensured cover through locum support.

 What is your service doing to identify mental health inequalities that exist in your local area?

 The service was an integral part of a research project into the dementia experiences of people from Black Caribbean, South Asian and Chinese communities which reported in 2017.
 The service is part of a working group implementing the outcomes of this report which includes GP education, prevention messages and dementia awareness for interpreters relating to BME groups in Bristol.
+The service is ahead of many other services in the collection of data to support approaches to tackling inequalities but we recognise that this is a long-term ambition.
+The service has consistently high rates of recording against many of the protected characteristics (marital status, age, sex, religion, first language) and has supported staff in the collection of data around sexual orientation, gender identity and disability.
 The service is also an active member of the Bristol Mental Health Equality Diversity and Inclusion steering group and contributed to a report on the inequalities faced by Black Caribbean males across the wider Mental Health system.

 What inequalities have you identified regarding access to, and receipt and experience of, mental health care?